Ocean 115 - Introduction to Oceanography » Spring 2023 » Week 4 Bathymetry Post-reading Quiz

 What characteristic of continental crust accounts for more than half of Earth's solid surface being below sea level?

-B. Continental crust is less dense than oceanic crust.
+Continental crust is both less dense and thinner than oceanic crust.

 Question #3